Disability and Accommodation

 - Records and Retention

-- All information regarding the Disability and any Reasonable Accommodations will be maintained in the office responsible for occupational health.
-The Department of Human Resources in accordance with the records retention schedule, will maintain the files of applicants who are not hired who have made an accommodation request.
+- All information regarding the Disability and any Reasonable Accommodations will be maintained by the Department of Human Resources in accordance with the records retention schedule, including the files of applicants who are not hired who have made an accommodation request.

 - All information must be treated as confidential within the limits of Federal and Ohio law.